momen-said/Financial-Inclusion-Survey-Analysis/README.md

 - 82% are mobile owners, most of the owners have completed their tertiary education, and most of them are between 15 and 50 years
 - surprisingly, sub-Saharan Africans have the highest "mobile money account" percentage, especially countries on the east African coast (Kenya, Uganda, Rwanda, … etc.)
-- in sub-Saharan Africa region, the percentage of mobile owners can vary from 90% in east African countries to 30% in a country like south Sudan in conclusion, we can say that some parts in the world need to be more covered with the banking services, and also we can say sub-Saharan Africa can be an excellent new market for the banking sector globally to expand in and finally, the project can be found here: https://lnkd.in/gwVyH5pY
+- in sub-Saharan Africa region, the percentage of mobile owners can vary from 90% in east African countries to 30% in a country like south Sudan
+# in conclusion, we can say that some parts in the world need to be more covered with the banking services, and also we can say sub-Saharan Africa can be an excellent new market for the banking sector globally to expand in